Macy's

 The Results

-Conducted with target demographic
+Interviews conducted with target demographic

-3 Challenges
+3

-Defined from research insights
+Challenges defined from research insights

-1 Prototype
+1

-Built to demonstrate market entry vision
+Prototype built to demonstrate vision